-Despite 0-4 loss in the last series Down Under, stand-in captain Virat dwells on the importance of being positive before four-Test battle
+Despite 0-4 loss in the last series Down Under, stand-in captain Virat Kohli dwells on the importance of being positive before the four-Test battle in Brisbane

 The Indian cricket team departed for Australia in the wee hours of this morning for the four-Test and one-day series with renewed hope and vigour.